CleanCut/green/PythonTestingWithGreen.md

-If submit a pull request to Green which is accepted, or report a bug in Green that we accept as valid, I would be happy to send you a code for **TWO FREE** subscriptions (one for you, and one to give away!).
+If submit a pull request to Green which is accepted, or report a bug in Green that we accept as valid, I would be happy to send you a code for **TWO FREE** subscriptions (one for you, and one to give away)!
 Just [send me an email](mailto:nathan.stocks@gmail.com).